meower-media-co/RFC/RFC-1-Clients.md

 Some of the common vulnerabilities include:
 - XSS (Cross site scripting attacks)
     - Read more about XSS [here](https://en.wikipedia.org/wiki/Cross-site_scripting)
-    - If you aren't using a web framework, you might use innerHTML for posts, **DO NOT** do this.
+    - If you aren't using a web framework, avoid using innerHTML directly for user generated content.
-    - For markdown, make sure that your parser works properly, we can't give alot of details on how to do this well, as parser implementations vary.
-Its best to just do markdown APTE.
+    - For Markdown, make sure that your parser works properly.
+We can't give a lot of details on how to do this well, as parser implementations vary.
+It's best to just do Markdown APTE.
 - Storing user data insecurely.
 You should do it APTE
 - Having users run scripts in console
     - This isnt something you can really handle, however its important to warn users about the possibility.